Saved Resources (0) Hide

 Board Member

 Julie George is a committed philanthropist and leader using a gender lens to make a meaningful impact.
 As a proud dual Canadian/U.S. citizen, Julie feels a responsibility to help girls and women raise their voices and drive social change in Canada.
-She helped develop Juno House, a center of excellence for adolescent girls and their families in Calgary and subsequently created the Juno House Foundation (now Lionheart Foundation) to build capacity and support for those in need of its services.
+She helped develop Juno House, a center of excellence for adolescent girls and their families in Calgary and subsequently created the Lionheart Foundation to support those in need of its services.
 In the ‘70s, Julie taught in an inner city high school in Houston, Texas which she credits as being a defining introduction to inequality and the importance of empowering youth to be the best they can be.
-She is the proud parent of three married children and eight of the smartest grandchildren.
+She is the proud parent of three married children and nine very awesome grandchildren.

 Close